omkarmane2489/metallics-optimization-service./README.md

 Install all the dependencies from '/app/requirements.txt'

 # DB initialization
-Following script will create a data base with User authorization
+Following script will create a data base with User authorization <br />
 $ cd data/ <br />
 $ sh db.sh